dahuatechnologies/dahuatechnologies/README.md

 ---

-**Books: Circuit Design with Vhdl, Third Edition; Finite State Machines in Hardware: Theory and Design (with VHDL and Verilog); The Minix Book: Operating Systems Design and Implementation 3e.**
+**Books: Circuit Design with Vhdl, Third Edition; Finite State Machines in Hardware: Theory and Design (with VHDL and Verilog); The Minix Book: Operating Systems Design and Implementation 3e; Classical and Discrete Differential Geometry: Theory, Applications and Algorithms 1st Edition.**

 ---